 “Fear is a question: What are you afraid of, and why?
 Just as the seed of health is in illness, because illness contains information, your fears are a treasure house of self-knowledge if you explore them.” – Marilyn FergusonClick to tweet

 When we treat some emotions as negative, we end up going to war against ourselves… intensifying difficult feelingsClick to tweet

 Is there a way to think of emotions as neutral data … as messages from us, to us, about what matters?

 Is there a non-dualistic view that values all emotions?

 Rather than characterizing feelings as opposites (good/bad, pleasant/unpleasant, contracting/expanding), is there a way to see them as a linked whole?
 Often people in my work describe emotions on a continuum – a spectrum from one extreme to another, taking an emotion and it’s opposite as ends of the number line.
 This has some merit because we’re starting to link them as part of a whole, but it’s still dualistic: There are positive and negative integers on the number line.

-Let’s go back to the definition of anger: You feel angry when you want to go someplace, but your way is blocked.
+To find a different way of thinking, let’s go back to the definition of anger from the Plutchik Model: You feel angry when you want to go someplace, but your way is blocked.

 How about fear?
 Fear is a message of potential threat – a signal that something you care about is at risk… so if you don’t care, you won’t feel fear.
 In other words, fear and caring (aka love) are also a non-duality.